-- Maximum limit for a single customer may not exceed 20 per cent. of a bank's capital and reserves.
-Maximum limit for any shareholder who owns five per cent. or more of the bank's share capital either directly or through his minor children, spouse or through the companies in which they own 50 per cent. or more of the shares may not exceed 10 per cent. of a bank's capital and reserves.
-Maximum limit of total of investment and credit concentration to a single customer is 25 per cent. of a bank's capital and reserves. - Total real estate financing may not exceed 150 per cent. of a bank's tier 1 capital. - No single customer may borrow more than QAR 8.0 billion (U.S.\$2,197.8 billion) in aggregate from Qatar's commercial banks.
+- Maximum limit for a single customer may not exceed 20.0 per cent. of a bank's capital and reserves.
+Maximum limit for any shareholder who owns five per cent. or more of the bank's share capital either directly or through his or her minor children, spouse or through the companies in which he or she owns 50.0 per cent. or more of the shares may not exceed 10.0 per cent. of a bank's capital and reserves.
+The total permitted investment and credit concentration in respect of a single customer is 25.0 per cent. of a bank's capital and reserves. - Total real estate financing may not exceed 150.0 per cent. of a bank's tier 1 capital. - No single customer may borrow more than QAR8.0 billion (U.S.\$2.2 billion) in aggregate from Qatar's commercial banks.